 What Can Parents Do For Their Child’s Private Health Insurance

 This 14-day private health insurance gap is indeed very annoying and something that is beyond the control of parents.
 However, what all parents can do is to ensure that the private health insurance gap stays at a maximum of 14 days.
 Their child should be incepted into their respective Hospitalisation and Surgery (‘H&S’) plans as early as possible.
 This would narrow the window of opportunity that a financial misfortune arising from a child’s hospitalisation can befall on a family.
 Moreover, getting them insured as young as possible means that the kid is likely to pass the medical underwriting with no exclusions or no loaded premiums.
 The price to pay for procrastination can often be very costly.

 Once Heartland Boy learnt that Baby Olympia had to be hospitalised, he immediately postponed the appointment that he had arranged with his insurance agent.
-Ironically, the appointment was to reivew Baby Olympia’s H&S (integrated shield plan) and personal accident insurance policies that his agent had prepared after an earlier round of comparison.
+Ironically, the appointment was to reivew Baby Olympia’s H&S (integrated shield plan) and personal accident insurance policies that his financial consultant had prepared after an earlier round of comparison.
 The moral of the lesson is that you can be as prepared as you can be but when life throws a curve ball like this, you simply got to take it on its chin.
 The lesson learnt here is that all caregivers should practise good personal and hand hygiene when dealing with newborns.
 Till today, he could not believe how misfortune manage to find its way in this incredibly small window of 14 days.
 And his most feared word these days is FEVER.

 Besides an ISP, please also get Personal Accident policy to protect yourself financially against unforeseen events such as bodily injuries or accidental death of your child.
 It can help fund additional expenses incurred due to any disability condition.